Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Triple Root System

-\begin{defn}\rm Let $\Gamma$ be a rational triple tree.
-(From now on, we will also call it a {\it triple Dynkin diagram}.)
-Let $\Gamma_0$ denote the diagram obtained from $\Gamma$ by changing a rational triple point of $\Gamma$ into a rational double point.
+\begin{defn} Let $\Gamma$ be an RTP-tree.
+We will call central vertex its vertex with weight $3$.
+Let $\Gamma_0$ denote the tree obtained from $\Gamma$ by changing the weight of the central vertex of $\Gamma$ into the weight $2$.
 We say that $\Gamma_0$ is the {\it underlying diagram} of $\Gamma$.
-The underlying diagram of $\Gamma$ is {\it classical} if $\Gamma_0$ is of type $A, D, E$. \end{defn}
+The underlying diagram $\Gamma_0$ is {\it classical} if it is of type $A, D$ or $E$.
+If $\Gamma_0$ of a given RTP-tree $\Gamma$ is classical then we call $\Gamma$ a triple Dynkin diagram. \end{defn}